 Replacement piece of material using my tracing paper.

 3. For some reason I don't really like how you have an extra part of material that makes the hem of the skirt.
 In this material it was just too hard to get the fold line right so I just scrapped that and folded the skirt hem up.
-However its a bit shorter now for my liking so if I made it again I would just add that length to the skirt.

 Would you sew it again?
 Would you recommend it to others?